Linx-ESP/Simracing-thoughts-and-docs/Hardware/Simagic.md

   - USB-C:
     - QR passthrough (no need for Maglink for GT NEO)
     - 6 pin front pads
+    - Both USB capable RJ45 connectors.
     - Seems to be a powered hub internally (guess based on power of a wheel and a screen at the same time)
-    - *Why did they just use this one for the base too?*
+    - *Why didn't they just use this one for the base too?*

 - **Inputs**:
   - Power plug: Need to measure, inner positive.
 Both base and stock PSU: 48V 5.,25A